Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Formative study

 Participants routinely sample multiple outputs (often five to ten) to ``get a feel'' for this distribution.
 But it was overwhelming to look at a giant block of text that results when listing the outputs, and they found it hard to reason about structure or overlap (i.e., what was shared, unique, or missing between outputs).
 P11 stated that ``It would be useful for me to incorporate multiple examples into my workflow, but it's expensive to generate, and hard to qualitatively understand''.
-In fact, they opted out of stochasticity entirely by setting the temperature to zero, even though ``there is obviously possible variation between LM calls.''
-P2 described trying to avoid looking at the data as it was overwhelming and felt too subjective.
+In general, looking at the data was often overwhelming and felt too subjective.